cookandcode/node_active_record/Readme.md

 - the "table_name" var which is the name of the table in your database
 - the "class_name" var which is the name of your class.
 (Be careful, don't use the quote)
 - the "id_is_uuid" var which indicate if the row id is define with the uuid function in mysql
+- the "name_id" var which indicate the name of the idenfifier of the table.
+This key is optional because by default the "name_id" is equal to "id"

 ### Create an instance of the users class